Mothballs are composed primarily of the hydrocarbon naphthalene (... | Channels for Pearson+

 1

-Calculate the temperature change (ΔT) using the formula: ΔT = T_final - T_initial.
-Substitute the given temperatures to find ΔT.
+Calculate the change in temperature (ΔT) by subtracting the initial temperature from the final temperature: ΔT = 31.56 °C - 25.10 °C.

-Determine the total heat absorbed by the calorimeter (q_cal) using the formula: q_cal = C_cal × ΔT, where C_cal is the heat capacity of the calorimeter.
-Substitute the values to find q_cal.
+Use the formula for heat absorbed or released by the calorimeter: q = C_calorimeter × ΔT, where C_calorimeter is the heat capacity of the calorimeter.

-Convert the mass of naphthalene to moles using its molar mass.
-The molar mass of naphthalene (C10H8) can be calculated using the atomic masses of carbon and hydrogen: Molar mass = (10 × 12.01 g/mol) + (8 × 1.008 g/mol).

-Calculate the change in internal energy (ΔE_rxn) for the combustion of naphthalene using the formula: ΔE_rxn = q_cal / moles of naphthalene.
-Substitute the values to find ΔE_rxn.
+Since the reaction occurs in a bomb calorimeter, the heat absorbed by the calorimeter (q) is equal to the change in internal energy of the reaction (ΔE_rxn), but with the opposite sign: ΔE_rxn = -q.

 Watch next